 - Limitations of muscle physiology (ie: oxygen supply, lactic

-acid, etc) determines exercise performance and motivation is
+acid, etc) determine exercise performance and motivation is irrelevant.

 Tim Noakes, MD, DSc, is Discovery Health professor of exercise